 The timetable for final examinations will be available from the University web site and will be posted on a notice board outside the faculty office.
-The final examination will be two hours long.
+The final examination will be three hours long.
 No computers, electronic calculators or similar device will be allowed in the final examination.
 Paper non-English to English dictionaries will be permitted.
-The study and examination period for trimester T2 is between 19th October - 14th November, 2010.
+The examination period for trimester 2 is 25 October - 16 November.